Germany: Why car owners are reluctant to go electric | DW | 18.06.2021

 In 2021, Germany introduced a CO2 tax of €25 per ton of emissions and this is set to rise to €55 by 2025

-While this mix of incentives and taxes is promoting the fledgling e-car trend, Meyer says the real tipping point could occur when more second-hand e-cars — many of them initially bought as company cars — come onto market at affordable prices.
+While this mix of incentives and taxes is promoting the fledgling e-car trend, Meyer said the real tipping point could occur when more secondhand e-cars — many of them initially bought as company cars — come onto market at affordable prices.

 "When they are sold, it's often private customers who buy these young used cars.
 And that will probably be a game changer," she said.